How To Make Money Writing For Other Companies

-You can certainly start out on one of these writing platforms or branch out yourself with your own website and promotional strategies as mentioned earlier.
+You can certainly start out on one of these writing platforms or branch out yourself with your own website and promotional strategies which is the best plan of action.

-In all honesty, if you are going to make this your full time career and are not just into this for picking up a few gigs here and there I would recommend once you’ve acquired a decent portfolio to move onwards and upwards from the content mill sites and branch off on your own.
+In all honesty, if you are going to make this your full time career and are not just into this for picking up a few gigs here and there I would recommend once you’ve acquired a decent portfolio to move onwards and upwards as fast as possible from the content mill sites and branch off on your own.

 This way you have more control over the types of work you want to do, the niches you want to work in, the clients etc. You also won’t have to fork over a percentage to another company for getting you the job.